Homemade Clean Eating No-Rise Hamburger Buns

 |* The Percent Daily Values are based on a 2,000 calorie diet, so your values may change depending on your calorie needs.
 The values here may not be 100% accurate because the recipes have not been professionally evaluated nor have they been evaluated by the U.S. FDA.|

 Boy, these hamburger buns smelled amazing baking in the oven, and they were even more delicious than they smelled.
 If you're looking for a light and fluffy hamburger bun recipe, this surely is not it.
-I had to make some quick buns without any time to let them rise, so they may be fluffy, but they were a little bit more dense than you may be used to.
+I had to make some quick buns without any time to let them rise, so they may be somewhat fluffy, but they were a little bit more dense than you are probably used to.
 We had some serious meat to put on these buns, so it ended up working out perfectly.

 My son even commandeered the rest of the buns for his cheese sandwiches this week because he enjoyed them so much.
 The flaxseed really gives these rolls a nice texture and flavor.
-But if you'd like them a little sweeter, you could always add it a bit of coconut sugar or honey—but be careful about adding too much liquid.
+But if you'd like them a little sweeter, you could always add in a bit of coconut sugar or honey—but be careful about adding too much liquid.
 The eggs already make this recipe heavy.